 When you change residence, your recycling bin (blue bin 240L) and household waste bin (green bin 140L) must be left with the property.
 The green organics bin (green bin 240L) belongs to the property owner.
 If you own the property you can take the bin with you when you move.

 Some repairs can be made to damaged bins.
 Please contact Council on (08) 8721 2555 for an inspection or assessment to be made of your damaged bin.
 Bins that are stolen or vandalised are the responsibility of the ratepayer to replace.
 If your bin is stolen, please contact Council to arrange payment for a replacement bin.

-For all enquiries regarding kerbside collection services please contact Council on (08) 8721 2555 (Option 1).
+For all enquiries regarding kerbside collection services please contact Council on (08) 8721 2555 or email email@example.com

-Your Greenwaste Bin is collected fortnightly, alternating with your Recycling Bin.
+Your FOGO bin is collected fortnightly, alternating with your recycling bin.
 Your general rubbish bin is collected weekly.
-(Refer to website or obtain collection calendar from Council).
+(Refer to above collection calendar).

-You cannot place plastic bags, painted or treated timber, stones, rocks, bricks, rubble, recyclables, dirt, soil, sand, gardening tools, irrigation hoses, and plastic pots or trays into your Greenwaste Bin.
-(Refer to website or Council’s ‘What to Recycle and Where’).
+You cannot place plastic bags, painted or treated timber, stones, rocks, bricks, rubble, recyclables, dirt, soil, sand, gardening tools, irrigation hoses, and plastic pots or trays into your FOGO bin.

 All items must be compostable (not just biodegradable).